 When drawing the female mouth and learning how to draw lips, notice how the outline of the upper lip is more pronounced.
 This means you can add in more shading.

 Shading becomes even more important if you are trying to represent a woman wearing lipstick, because this will generally darken the color of the lips.

-Shading the Lower Lip
+How to Shade the Lower Lip

 For the male, the lower lip is not going to be very defined.
 You can see in the example that a line has been drawn to establish the lower lip, but this line does not extend up towards the corners of the mouth.